Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 Symptoms of Sciatica

-You might wonder, "How can I differentiate between the two conditions?"
-The signs of sciatica versus spinal stenosis can often be distinguished by where your discomfort is primarily felt.
 Sciatica usually leads to radiating leg discomfort down one leg, while spinal stenosis often results in more localized back pain and pain down both legs.
-Stenosis often makes bending backwards very painful where sciatica bending forwards is often much harder.

 Understanding the role of sciatica in lumbar spinal pain - it's central to getting the right treatment.

-The experience of sciatica delivers pain along the sciatic nerve, which often travels down through the lumbar spine.
-This pain can be intense, and understanding its source in the lumbar region of your spine is a key step towards relief.
-In examining the differences and interaction between sciatica and spinal stenosis, lumbar spine health is a crucial focus.
+In examining the differences and interactions between sciatica and spinal stenosis, lumbar spine health is a crucial focus.
 Both conditions hinge upon the health and functionality of this key area in the spine, making lumbar spine care essential to resolving sciatic nerve pain.

 1. Does it feel better when you sit or stand?